webdevwilson/emperor/README.md

 # Mission Statement

-The mission of emperor is to provide project management software that is reasonable to administer, useful for developers and &mdash; perhaps most critical &mdash; visible and information to non-developers.
+The mission of emperor is to provide project management software that is reasonable to administer, useful for developers and &mdash; perhaps most critical &mdash; visible and informative to non-developers.

 ## Features